mileschen360/PECAN/README.md

 ### Distributed Counter

-A eventual consistent distributed counter can be implemented by CRDTs, such as GCounter and PNCounter
+An eventual consistent distributed counter can be implemented by CRDTs, such as GCounter and PNCounter

 ### Unique Poll